Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 # FmodManager

 `haxefmod.FmodManager` is the helper class most games talk to.
-It owns six areas: lifecycle with banks, one background song slot, events, the mixer (buses, VCAs, and snapshots), global parameters, and game policy.
+It owns six areas.
+Those are lifecycle with banks, one background song slot, events, the mixer (buses, VCAs, and snapshots), global parameters, and game policy.
 Every call takes an FMOD Studio path or name and holds no handle.
 The song slot is its one piece of state. `PlayEvent` and `CreateEvent` return an `FmodEvent`, the one handle with a lifetime. `GetBus`, `GetVCA`, and `GetEventDescription` return FMOD's own objects for anything beyond the path calls.
 It is built entirely on the public layers underneath.
 Anything it does not cover is reachable through `haxefmod.runtime.FmodRuntime` and `haxefmod.studio.*`, with no hidden state.
 See [Beyond the helper class](#beyond-the-helper-class).

 Every call behaves the same on HaxeFlixel, Heaps, and Kha.
 The [engine setup calls](components.md#setup) only keep `Update()` running and wire focus and volume.